superRaytin/paginationjs/docs/en.md

     }
     ```

-	You can also send a request to get data, invoke `done` to return the data source.
+	You can also send a request to get your data, and then call `done` to return the array data.

     ```
     dataSource: function(done){